Towards an Understanding of Large Language Models in Software Engineering Tasks: Performance of LLM in SE Tasks

 Moreover, a considerable portion of the research evaluates the performance of LLMs in education and programming courses~\citep{N52, N22, N74, N139}, with positive feedback.
 Additionally, compared to GPT-3, GPT-4 has made significant advancements~\citep{N139}.

 A small number of works focus on the robustness and security issues of LLMs in solving programming problems~\citep{N115, N126}, and they have yielded important findings as well.

+We organize the conclusions derived from the work above, as shown in Table~\ref{tab:RQ2-1} and Table~\ref{tab:RQ2-2}.

+We mainly screen the evaluation results from the abstract and conclusion sections of the papers.
+Due to the inconsistency in evaluation methods and criteria for LLMs across different papers, we cannot directly standardize the assessment of a LLM's performance.
+We convert the results from the original papers into the "author's confidence" of LLMs' performance in completing SE tasks.
+We categorized the results into: \well , \limit and Ambiguity.
+That is, if authors consider the performance of LLMs to be good, which is "\well"; if authors consider the performance of LLMs to be limited, which is "\limit"; If the authors cannot determine LLM's performance, then it is "Ambiguity".

-We have organized the conclusions derived from the work above, as shown in Table \ref{tab:RQ2}.We mainly screened the evaluation results from the abstract and conclusion sections of the papers, and categorized the results into: Finished Well, Poor Performance and Ambiguity.
-It is worth noting that the blue shading and the red shading respectively indicate that, although the evaluated LLM(s) in the article did not perform well on the task, the article still provided a positive attitude; and that even with decent evaluation results, there are still limitations or even not good enough.
+It is worth noting that the \underline{Author’s Confidence} and the \uwave{Author’s Confidence} respectively indicate that, although the evaluated LLM(s) in the article did not receive a \well\ on the task, the article still provided a positive attitude towards its future potential; and that although LLMs is currently performing well, there are still limitations or even not good enough.

-From the table and the above articles, we can reach a preliminary conclusion: \begin{itemize} \item Code generation, being a challenging task, current LLMs often do not achieve a ``ready-to-use" level.
-The performance of LLMs on this task is not outstanding or consistent.
-However, encouragingly, some articles\citep{N113, N121}, even though the evaluation conclusion did not affirm LLMs, still offered a positive attitude; \item On tasks like program repair, Text-to-SQL, LLMs generally perform well; \item In program vulnerability detection, LLMs typically do not perform well; \item Although there is a contradiction in the conclusions of \citep{N83} and \citep{N130} about LLMs on the task of test case generation, they both expressed a relatively positive attitude, still believing that LLMs have potential in this task; \item In tasks like code summarization and code explanation, LLMs usually perform well, but lack robustness; \item According to the results of \citep{N139}, newer LLMs have made significant improvements in the task of code generation. \end{itemize}
+Additionally, we have presented the datasets and evaluation metrics used in the aforementioned papers, as shown in Table~\ref{tab:RQ2-3}.